zenml-io/zenml/examples/great_expectations_data_validation/README.md

  * a Great Expectations validator that uses an existing Expectation Suite to validate an input dataset

-Expectation Suites and Validation Results produced by ZenML can be visualized locally with the use of a Great Expectation ZenML Visualizer.

 ## 🧰 How the example is implemented
 In this example, we split the Steel Plates Faults dataset into training and validation slices.
 We then use the training dataset to generate an Expectations